 The application deadline for 2014-15 Research Fellowships is Tuesday, April 1, 2014.
 Guildelines and application information is available here.

-The Call for Proposals for the 2014-15 Research Fellowships for Grant Development will be avaiilable in early fall 2014.
+The Call for Proposals for the 2014-15 Research Fellowships for Grant Development is available here.
+The application deadline is Tuesday, October 28, 2014.

 Questions and applications should be forwarded to: Laura Mangan, Coordinator, Civic Engagement and Public Policy, at email@example.com.